bbchk/personal_config/README.md

 delete battery from tmux, put vpn from tmux to gnome extension...somehow
-TODO: learn jq and learn to copy into clipboard programmatically its output
+TODO: learn jq and learn to copy into clipboard programmatically its output make tmux pane name display name of the folder or file we are in nvim

+testing, linux, js, k8s, kafka

+switch panes in tmux via just numbers in normal mode of nvim? that would be so much easier I need to optimize my keybindings in nvim (telescope) and tmux (workplaces switch)